wildcat-finance/wildcat-docs/legal/wildcat-service-agreement.md

 You agree that you will not submit content that is illegal, infringing, defamatory, or harmful.
 We are not obligated to monitor the content but reserve the right to remove any content that violates these Terms.

 ## 9.3 No Endorsement
-The submission of user-generated content does not constitute the Company's endorsement of such content.
+The submission of user-generated content does not constitute the Company’s endorsement of such content.
 The Company disclaims liability arising from user-generated content.

 ## 9.4 Responsibility for Content
 You are solely responsible for any content you submit, including ensuring it does not violate laws or third-party rights.
 You agree to indemnify, defend, and hold the Company harmless from and against any claims arising from your content.
 You acknowledge and agree that the Company is not responsible for, and will not be held liable for, any disputes or claims arising from your content, including but not limited to, intellectual property disputes, privacy violations, or any regulatory actions.